 This post may include affiliate links.
 Please read my disclosure policy.

 Romesco sauce is a Spanish, technically Catalan, red pepper-based sauce.
-Sometimes called salbitxada, it typically includes raw nuts, such as almonds or pine nuts, garlic and olive oil.
-Most common preparations include tomatoes and vinegar.
+Sometimes called salbitxada, it typically includes raw nuts, such as almonds or pine nuts, garlic, and olive oil.
+The most common preparations include tomatoes and vinegar.

 - Almonds- You want to use an unsalted slivered almond to speed up the process (also we don't want to make an almond paste).
-Almonds should be toasted in a dry pan over medium-low heat and cooled before using.
 Looking for an authentic substitute?
 Try hazelnuts!

 - Red Wine Vinegar- You can use red wine or sherry vinegar.
 A squeeze of lemon is extra, but always a nice touch.